-- A. The Developer's Argument That NRS Chapter 37 Prohibits A Stay Is Premised On Two Conditions That Do Not Exist: A Final Judgment Within The Meaning Of NRS 37.009(2) And Physical Possession - 1.
-The Developer Does Not Dispute That A "Final Judgment," As Defined By NRS 37.009, Does Not Yet Exist
+A. The Developer's Argument That NRS Chapter 37 Prohibits A Stay Is Premised On Two Conditions That Do Not Exist: A Final Judgment Within The Meaning Of NRS 37.009(2) And Physical Possession

+1. The Developer Does Not Dispute That A "Final Judgment," As Defined By NRS 37.009, Does Not Yet Exist

-The Developer's Answer fails to address that, although NRS 37.140 states that payment must be made within 30 days of a final judgment, an eminent domain judgment does not become "final" until it can no longer be challenged on appeal.
+The Developer's Opposition fails to address that, although NRS 37.140 states that payment must be made within 30 days after final judgment, an eminent domain judgment does not become "final" until it can no longer be challenged on appeal.
 NRS 37.009(2).
 Because the Judgment is not final within the meaning of NRS 37.009(2), it did not trigger the 30-day deadline for payment specified in NRS 37.140.
 The Developer concedes this point.
+See Ozawa v.
+Vision Airlines,